 Organoid and spheroid 3D cell cultures have important applications in biomedical research.
 They are versatile tools used in various research areas, allowing scientists to explore complex biological processes and develop targeted therapies.
 Both organoids and spheroids contribute to our understanding of cell biology, disease mechanisms, and treatments.

 Organoids, which mimic real organs, have proven valuable in drug testing, personalized medicine, and cancer research.
-They help scientists study organ development, model diseases, and improve hit-to-lead optimization in drug discovery.
+They help scientists study organ development, model diseases, and improve hit-to-lead optimization in drug discovery and development.
 Organoids have provided insights into cancer mutations and serve as powerful tools for researchers in these fields.
 Their ability to replicate the complex behaviour of cells and tissues makes organoids particularly advantageous.

 Spheroids are particularly useful in drug testing due to their ease of study.
 They aid researchers in understanding cell behaviour, predicting drug effectiveness in cancer research, and developing stem cells for studying neural diseases.
 Spheroids are valuable for studying cancer as they can simulate the three-dimensional growth of tumor cells.